EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Introduction

-Nevertheless, researchers have created efficient methods to improve deep learning models to work with medical images.
-Especially in segmentation tasks, while each model has it's unique characteristics, U-Net~\cite{ronneberger2015u} and Cascade networks~\cite{schlemper2017deep} have been the skeleton of most architecture types in the field.
-U-Net uses residual connection ideas with multiple layers of features using different scales to take account for features of various sizes.
-Cascade networks excludes unnecessary information from the image by first creating a mask using a coarse network, later using a finer network to get the exact results.
-Other methods have modified and enhanced these models, including but not limited to V-Net~\cite{milletari2016v}, 3D-UNet~\cite{cciccek20163d} and HD-BET~\cite{isensee2019automated}.
-While the various models have reached an overall good accuracy, there is still room for development in the architecture of the networks.
+Nevertheless, researchers have created different methods to improve DL models and allow them to work with medical images.
+Especially in segmentation tasks, while each model has its unique characteristics, U-nets~\cite{ronneberger2015u} and Cascade networks~\cite{schlemper2017deep} have been the skeleton of most architecture types in the field.
+U-net uses residual connections across multiple layers of features using different scales to take into account features of various sizes.
+Cascade networks exclude unnecessary information from the image by first creating a mask using a coarse network, and later using a finer network to get the exact results.
+Other methods have modified and enhanced these models, including but not limited to V-net~\cite{milletari2016v}, 3D-Unet~\cite{cciccek20163d} and HD-BET~\cite{isensee2019automated}.
+Vision Transformers~\cite{VIT} is another emerging model for medical imaging segmentation~\cite{huang2021missformer, hatamizadeh2022unetr}.
+While the various models have reached an overall reasonable accuracy, there is plenty of room for development in the architecture of the networks that would make these useful to clinical practice.

-This paper aims to improve V-Net~\cite{milletari2016v}, a variant of U-Net.
-There are two major changes that V-Net suggests to the original U-Net architecture~\cite{ronneberger2015u}, additional residual connections and replacing max pooling layers with convolutional layers.
-However, it does not change the fact that the lower layer's information is limited to only the downscaled features from a higher scale layer.
-Also, the inevitable errors still occur from the imperfect training data labels.
-Our work suggests two ways to resolve these problems, multi-scale inputs and CRF.